Rand2AI/Rand2AI/README.md

 # Rand2AI

-We are Joint Laboratory of Artificial Intelligence (JLAI), a group of researchers from Durham and Swansea Universities with common interests in general machine learning and artificial intelligence ranging from theory through methodology to biomedical and physical sciences applications.
+We are the Joint Laboratory of Artificial Intelligence (JLAI), a group of researchers from Durham and Swansea Universities with common interests in general machine learning and artificial intelligence ranging from theory through methodology to biomedical and physical sciences applications.

 More information can be found on our [Wikipedia](../../wiki) page.